 We offer a large range of colour and fabric options, to fit in any practice’s décor, including the current ranges from A-dec and Belmont.

 The specific number of autoclaves required for a dental practice under the Care Quality Commission (CQC) regulations in the UK may vary depending on factors such as the size of the practice, the volume of patient procedures, and the availability of alternative sterilisation methods.
 The CQC does not provide a specific requirement for the number of autoclaves a dental practice should have.
-However, dental practices are expected to have sufficient autoclaves to meet their sterilisation needs and ensure compliance with infection prevention and control guidelines.
+However, dental practices are expected to have sufficient autoclaves to meet their sterilisation needs and ensure compliance with infection prevention and control guidelines, factoring in potential downtime for maintenance and repair.
 Read more about the factors you need to consider to determine the number of autoclaves for your dental practice.

 Engineering